tlswg/tls-fatt/README.md

 would take to complete.

-The output of the FATT is posted to the working group by the FATT liaison.
+The output of the FATT is posted to the working group by the FATT point person.
 The output may say that additional analysis is not warranted or it may indicate what type of analysis should be done.
 The FATT may also ask the working group for clarification on what security properties are intended for a particular change.
 The FATT may also provide suggestions as to what tools can be used for the analysis or who may be able to help with the analysis.

 The working group takes this output as input to the design and analysis of the document.
-The working group may interact with the liaison on the working group mail list to ask for clarifications or more information.
+The working group may interact with the point person on the working group mail list to ask for clarifications or more information.
 The working group is not obligated to follow the FATT recommendation.
 The working group does not need to wait on an initial FATT assessment in order to start work on